giry-dev/mangrove-docs/docs/strat-lib/guides/approvals.md

 As an outset, the administrator of the maker contract and any other contracts involved in trade settlement initiated by Mangrove must ensure that the proper approvals for liquidity flow is in place before offers are executed.

-For maker contracts that are built using the Strat Lib, the default behavior of the %%offer logic|offer-logic%% is to assume the funds will come from the offer owner %%reserve|reserve%%.
-If the address of the reserve is not the maker contract itself, then proper approvals need to be set up so that liquidity can be brought from there.
+For maker contracts that are built using the Strat Lib, the default behavior of the %%offer logic|offer-logic%% is to assume the funds in the maker contract itself.
+When this is not the case, additional approvals need to be set up so that liquidity can be brought from there.
 There are two noteworthy cases we comment below.

 #### When a Strat Lib router is used to manage the funds of the maker

 As described under [Liquidity routing](../technical-references/router.md) the Strat Lib provides building blocks for advanced cash management strategies.
 The %%router|router%% abstraction is provided for managing transfers of %%outbound|outbound%% and %%inbound|inbound%% token reserves of %%offer owners|offer-owner%%.

-For the maker contract it must approve its router for any token it wishes to push to an %%offer owner|offer-owner%%'s reserve.
+The maker contract should approve its router for any token it wishes to push to an %%offer owner|offer-owner%%'s reserve.

-Strat Lib routers provide two methods to assist with their approvals:

-* [`activate`](../technical-references/router.md#router-activation) performs all router-centric approvals necessary to route liquidity for a given token.
-* [`checklist`](../technical-references/router.md#router-checklist) verifies that router has necessary approvals to route liquidity for a given token and a given reserve (see [below](#when-the-reserve-is-not-directly-on-the-maker-or-the-router) for more on reserve approvals).

 Please refer to the section on [Routers](../technical-references/router.md) for more details, and refer to the API Reference for [AbstractRouter](../technical-references/code/strategies/routers/AbstractRouter.md) - the base that Strat Lib routers are implemented on top of.

 #### When a Forwarder-based contract manages offers belonging to several offer owners

-The [Forwarder](../background/offer-maker/forwarder.md) building block provides a base for maker contracts that manages offers belonging to several offer owners.
+The [Forwarder](../background/offer-maker/forwarder.md) building block provides a base for maker contracts that manage offers belonging to several offer owners.

-A basic Forwarder strategy is to assume that each offer owner's %%reserve|reserve%% is actually the offer owner's address.
-In such cases, the offer owners need to approve the maker contract or its %%router|router%% (if it has one) for outbound token transfer.
+A basic Forwarder strategy is to assume that the funds of each offer comes from its owner's addres.
+In such cases, the offer owners need to approve the maker contract's %%router|router%% for outbound token transfer.

-In particular, for contracts based on the [Forwarder](../background/offer-maker/forwarder.md) building block the usage of a %%liquidity router|router%% is *required*  - so in this case, the offer owners need only consider approval for the router of the `Forwarder` contract.

 Please refer to the section on the [Forwarder building block](../background/offer-maker/forwarder.md) and to the API Reference for the [Forwarder](../technical-references/code/strategies/offer_forwarder/abstract/Forwarder.md) base for further reading.